Thomas Röhler: Athletic performance

 The 2013 season saw him achieve his first international medals and he consistently threw beyond eighty metres in competition.
 At the 2013 European Cup Winter Throwing in March, he was the runner-up behind Latvia's Zigismunds Sirmais.
 At the end of May, he threw at a meeting in Dessau – a performance that placed him 16th in the world that season.
 On his debut on the 2013 IAAF Diamond League circuit, he placed top three at the Bislett Games.
 He was the silver medallist at the 2013 European Team Championships and retained his national title at the 2013 German Athletics Championships.
 In a high-quality competition at the 2013 European Athletics U23 Championships, he came third behind Sirmais and German teammate Bernhard Seifert.
 Röhler was chosen to compete for Germany at the 2013 World Championships in Athletics and on his global senior debut he did not perform well, having his worst competition of the year and failing to better 75 metres.
 He ended the year with a seventh-place finish at the Memorial Van Damme Diamond League meet.

 He and Latvian rival Sirmais repeated their placings at the 2014 European Cup Winter Throwing, the German again finishing second.
 He made regular appearances on the 2014 IAAF Diamond League circuit: he was fifth at the Prefontaine Classic and Bislett Games, then threw a best of for third at the Meeting Areva in Paris.
 He improved this further at the Glasgow Grand Prix, throwing the javelin to take a surprise victory over reigning world champion Vítězslav Veselý.

 At the 2016 Summer Olympics in Rio de Janeiro, he won the gold medal with a throw of 90.30 m, narrowly missing the Olympic record of 90.57 m set by Andreas Thorkildsen of Norway during the 2008 Beijing Olympics.
+In May 2017 Röhler launched the javelin to 93.90m at the Diamond League opener in Doha, Qatar.
+With that throw he moved to 2nd place on the world all-time list.

 At the 2017 IAAF World Championships, he finished fourth with a throw of 88.26 m, six centimetres behind third place.

 In July 2018, he won silver at the 2018 German Athletics Championships, with a throw of 88.09 m.
 In August, he won gold at the 2018 European Athletics Championships with a throw of 89.47 m.
 He won another gold medal in September, at the 2018 IAAF Continental Cup, with an 87.07 m throw.